anandsoni11/jekyll-now/_posts/2016-7-9-Learnings.md

 But, that's not it.
 There is much more to it than can be told.
 Some very important learnings come to my mind on reminiscence.

-### **Take the next step, always.**
+### **Take the next step, always**

 Nothing is more satisfying for the human mind than the ecstacy of a hard-earned success.
 Think of the time when you had a ***catch me if you can*** match devising an algorithm or debugging your own code (not that hard to imagine, right?).
 Remember the enormous joy of winning *the match* after, say, 20 hours of such a spectacular tussle.
 Now, imagine giving up on it just a minute before.
 Disaster.
 That's the beauty of programming (and of life). *You are never more than a step away from success*.
 Go take the next step, always.

 ### **Ask dumb questions**

 Many of us have tough time asking questions.
 Believe me, there's always a way out.
 As opposed to popular belief, **ignorance is not bliss**.
 Ever since I started my career in this industry, I have tried to ask enough dumb questions and that has helped me understand things a lot better.
 If it helps, understand that no question is actually dumb.
-Remember *Newton* asking to himself, *why did the apple fall down?*?.
+Remember *Newton* asking to himself, *why did the apple fall down?*?
 A word of advice, *suit yourselves* before asking dumb questions!

 ### **Solve problems.
 Never shy away from challenges**